 Once you open up our website, you can access the Cookie area and check the status of the cookies installed (“Status”) then manage them as you wish.

-Below is the list of cookies and profiling tools we use in order to provide our services:
+Here you can find the list of cookies and profiling tools we use in order to provide our services.

 You can disactivate the Crazy Egg function at any time by following this link: https://www.crazyegg.com/opt-out.